-San Francisco Bay, with its sheltered harbor, rich natural resources, and single mile-wide entrance, has long been recognized as an ideal location for military defense.
+San Francisco Bay has long been recognized as an ideal location for military defense with its sheltered harbor, rich natural resources, and single-mile-wide entrance.
 The Spanish established the Presidio of San Francisco in 1776 to protect their interests in the bay.
-During the 1850s and 1860s, the United States Army identified harbor defense as one of the principal means for protecting the seacoast, and therefore the country.
-After the Gold Rush, the United States Army constructed harbor defense forts at Alcatraz, Fort Point, Angel Island and Fort Mason.
+During the 1850s and 1860s, the United States Army identified harbor defense as a principal means for protecting the seacoast and the country.
+After the Gold Rush, the United States Army constructed harbor defense forts at Alcatraz, Fort Point, Angel Island, and Fort Mason.

-Beginning in the 1890s, in order to use the most modern military technology, the War Department began upgrading the nation’s seacoast forts by constructing new concrete gun batteries and mounting state-of-the-art artillery pieces.
+Beginning in the 1890s, the War Department began upgrading the nation’s seacoast forts by constructing new concrete gun batteries and mounting state-of-the-art artillery pieces to use the most modern military technology.
 This modernization program led to the construction of modern fortifications in the Marin hills overlooking the Golden Gate.
-Between 1895 and 1905, ten massive Coast Artillery batteries were constructed and the army designated the lands as Forts Baker and Barry.
+Between 1895 and 1905, ten massive Coast Artillery batteries were constructed, and the army designated the lands as Forts Baker and Barry.
 But by the 1920s, as a result of wartime technological advances, the existing harbor defenses had become obsolete.
-Recognizing its inadequacies, the army declared that permanent seacoast fortifications should be considered essential.
+Recognizing its inadequacies, the army declared that permanent seacoast fortifications should be essential.
 The army’s primary coast defense weapon, the massive 16-inch rifle, would become the standard harbor defense weapon against enemy ships.
 Mounted on a high-elevation barbette carriage, these artillery pieces could fire one-ton projectiles more than 25 miles out into the sea.

 During the 1930s, diplomatic relations between the United States and Japan eroded.
-The establishment of Fort Cronkhite, poised at the edge of the Pacific Ocean, was a direct result of the army’s perception of a need to protect the west coast from possible Japanese attack.
+The establishment of Fort Cronkhite, poised at the edge of the Pacific Ocean, directly resulted from the army’s perception of a need to protect the west coast from possible Japanese attack.
 The Harbor Defenses of San Francisco was assembled and headquartered at Fort Winfield Scott on the Presidio.
 With its area of responsibility stretching 60 miles from Point Reyes in the north to Half Moon Bay in the south, the Harbor Defenses was charged with protecting the coastline from naval attack, supporting land defenses against beach assault, and ensuring the safety of friendly ships entering and leaving San Francisco Bay.
-In 1937, the army purchased 800 acres of private land with the intent to build Fort Cronkhite.
+In 1937, the army purchased 800 acres of private land to build Fort Cronkhite.
 It was the last harbor defense post under the jurisdiction of the Harbor Defenses of San Francisco.
-Military posts under their command included Fort Winfield Scott, Fort Miley and Fort Funston in San Francisco, and Fort Baker, Fort Barry and Fort Cronkhite in the Marin Headlands.
+Military posts under their command included Fort Winfield Scott, Fort Miley, and Fort Funston in San Francisco, Fort Baker, Fort Barry, and Fort Cronkhite in the Marin Headlands.

-In 1940, Battery Townsley (1940-1948) at Fort Cronkhite become the first 16-inch gun ever fired in the continental United States, its two massive rifles capable of hurling a 2,100-pound shell 27 miles out to sea.
+In 1940, Battery Townsley (1940-1948) at Fort Cronkhite became the first 16-inch gun ever fired in the continental United States, its two massive rifles capable of hurling a 2,100-pound shell 27 miles out to sea.
 Battery Townsley was complemented by three smaller anti-aircraft guns dotting Wolf Ridge.
-At wartime, soldiers manning coastal batteries needed to be battle-ready with 15 minutes notice.
+During wartime, soldiers manning coastal batteries needed to be battle-ready with 15 minutes’ notice.
 As a result, those working the guns at Fort Cronkhite practically lived within Battery Townsley’s cement walls, rarely straying beyond the fort’s barracks and mess hall.

-In the meantime, the army needed immediate plans for accommodating all the incoming military men.
-The army’s two construction divisions, the Quartermaster Department and the Corps of Engineers were immediately given the job of providing housing, quickly and cheaply.
-They established five principles to guide mobilization construction plans: speed, simplicity, conservation of materials, flexibility and safety.
-Using these principles, the construction divisions were directed to draw up standard building plans for simple wood-frame structures.
-The buildings were made with inexpensive and prefabricated materials and could be constructed in assembly-line fashion.
+In the meantime, the army needed immediate plans to accommodate all incoming military men.
+The two construction divisions, the Quartermaster Department and the Corps of Engineers were immediately provided housing quickly and cheaply.
+They established five principles to guide mobilization construction plans: speed, simplicity, conservation of materials, flexibility, and safety.
+Using these principles.
+The construction divisions were directed to draw up standard building plans for simple wood-frame structures.
+The buildings were made with inexpensive and prefabricated materials and could be constructed in an assembly-line fashion.
 The standard plans were bundled into construction packages that could meet the needs of a 125-man company, complete with barracks, mess halls, and recreation and supply buildings.
 Eventually, 43 buildings were constructed.
-These structures, which now included central heating, interior showers and latrines, and other modern conveniences, were recognized as being far superior to World War I tents.
+These structures, which now included central heating, interior showers and restrooms, and other modern conveniences, were recognized as superior to World War I tents.

-In 1943, the invention of radar used to detect approaching ships and planes increased the effectiveness of the 16-inch guns and the nearby antiaircraft guns.
-In January 1944, as the threat of a Japanese attack subsided, and Fort Cronkhite, like so many other coastal artillery posts, was soon to be stripped of its guns, which had been made obsolete by long-range bombers, missiles, and the atomic bomb.
-At that time, men in active duty were transferred overseas and the army established the Commando Combat School at Fort Cronkhite.
-The school, the first of its kind in the Western Defense Command, trained officers from the U.S. Army, Coast Guard, and California State Guard in commando tactics, combat training, and leadership skills.
+In 1943, the invention of radar to detect approaching ships and planes increased the effectiveness of the 16-inch guns and the nearby antiaircraft guns.
+In January 1944, as the threat of a Japanese attack subsided, Fort Cronkhite, like so many other coastal artillery posts, was soon to be stripped of its guns, which had been made obsolete by long-range bombers, missiles, and the atomic bomb.
+At that time, men on active duty were transferred overseas, and the army established the Commando Combat School at Fort Cronkhite.
+The school, the first in the Western Defense Command, trained officers from the U.S. Army, Coast Guard, and California State Guard in commando tactics, combat training, and leadership skills.

-During the 1950s, Korean War soldiers were stationed here and 1955, Nike missile battery 87 was constructed, one of the 300 across the nation.
+During the 1950s, Korean War soldiers were stationed here, and in 1955, Nike missile battery 87 was constructed, one of the 300 across the nation.
 The site continued to serve which served until 1965.
 By this point, the army had removed most of the eastern half of the Fort Cronkhite wood-frame buildings and replaced them with new cinderblock barracks constructed for the Nike site personnel.
 By 1974 the army began to deactivate the former post.
-Fort Cronkhite was officially discontinued as a U.S. Army installation in September 1974 and was transferred to the National Park Service the next year.
+Fort Cronkhite was officially discontinued as a U.S. Army installation in September 1974 and transferred to the National Park Service the following year.